-The following suggestions are intended to help examinees who are preparing for the Case-based Clinical Examination.
+The following suggestions are intended to help examinees who are preparing to submit Mail-In Cases.

 For additional questions, please contact the ABO Administrative Office.

 - READ, STUDY AND COMPLY with the instructions on the ABO website and be attentive to all details.

 - The ABO has developed a Calibration Kit that the examinee may purchase.
 Although optional, the ABO highly recommends the use of the Calibration Kit to assist in making a qualitative assessment of the final records of cases selected for the clinical exam.
 This kit contains three sets of pre-measured casts with scoring keys, the grading system instructional manual, and a measuring gauge.
 The Examiners will be using the same grading system contained in this kit to evaluate treatment results.
 The Calibration Kit can be found on the ABO website/ABO Store.

 My patient refused my primary treatment plan to a difficult malocclusion.
 Therefore, I devised a compromised treatment plan that did not result in an ideal outcome.
 I feel that this case is interesting.
 Would this be an acceptable case to bring to the board?

 The examinee is expected to bring cases that are challenging and represent his or her best work.
 The Board expects all case exhibits to be well treated.
 Simply put, poorly finished exhibits, even though they may be difficult and interesting, are not acceptable.